1. Name of your Sub District? Sixth Mil. Sub District embracing Hillsborough, Hernando, Polk & Manatee.

 8. Number of educational meetings held by you during the month?
 None Where?

 9. Number and names of places, now destitute, in which Day-Schools might be organized?
-Tampa & Alifia Hillsboro Co.
+Brooksville Hernando County and Alifia Hillsboro County

 10. Number of pupils (estimated) who would attend such Schools?
-Seventy at Tampa.
+Sixty at Brooksville.
 Forty at Alifia

 11. Amount which would probably be raised by the Freedmen, for school purposes, in each destitute neighborhood?
 The freedmen are unable to raise any funds at present. no assistance need be expected from the whites in the district.

 12. What efforts are you making to secure the support of schools by pupils, parents, boards of education, or the State Government?
-The School at Brooksville Hernando County is self sustaining, assistance & a good teacher is needed to establish this School on a permanent basis.
+A School has been opened at Tampa during the present Month the parents of pupils have agreed to support the school

-13. Whole number of additional School-houses, for Freedmen, now wanted in your Sub-District? three, one at Tampa one at Brooksville & one at Alifi, the school house now occupied at Brooksville does not belong to the Freedmen.
+13. Whole number of additional School-houses, for Freedmen, now wanted in your Sub-District? _____ two. one at Tampa and one at Alifia

 14. Could you organize your Sub-District into School Districts, each with a School Committee pledged to carry on schools therein?
 School societies are now organized at Tampa & Brooksville & if schools were once properly organized at these places the Boards of Trustee would do all they could to carry them on.